hesterbronnvik/stork_flight_performance_public/README.md

 09_performance_pre_migration.R: explore the data from juveniles tagged in 2024 and transmitting high-resolution data from before migration.

+10_timing_plots.R: visualize the relationship between migration departure/arrival timing and flight performance.

-All raw input data are available on Movebank.org
+All raw input data are available on Movebank.org and processed data files are available on Edmond.mpg.de.